 Abandoned cars is certainly nothing new or unique per se, but sometimes abandoned objects makes you reflect what is the underlying story behind them or the scene they’re a part of.
 Just look at the collapsed roof and this bright blue (at least by the standards of that time) car being hit by it.
 My initial guess was that this was a Ford Anglia, but one of my ruin buddies came to the conclusion that it is more likely a Ford Prefect from the mid-1950s.
 A British style Ford, certainly with a very different appearance than its US siblings of the same vintage.

 The car seems to have undergone its last MOT in 1969 and was probably left in this shed around then, which collapsed some thirty years later.
 Someone has apparently stolen the front wheels and have also given the rear ones a try, without succeeding.

-Maybe the story is just as simple and boring as that someone dumped it here due to reliability issues and severe rust problems (a fair guess after all).
-Back then, it was expensive to get rid of a rotten car, so they were often abandoned somewhere remote with the license plates...
+Maybe the story is just as simple and boring as that someone dumped it here due to reliability issues , a failed MOT topped with severe rust problems (a fair guess after all).
+Back then, it was expensive to get rid of a rotten car, so they were often abandoned somewhere remote with the license plates removed.